-This old stone bridge is probably the most photographed spot in New Orleans City Park.
+This old stone bridge, known as the Langles Bridge, is probably the most photographed spot in New Orleans City Park.
 Popular for engagement portraits and bridal portraits, it's a beautiful bridge that photographs very well, especially in the late afternoon / early evening.
 In addition to this angle, the bridge can also be photographed from the opposite side, from another more modern looking concrete bridge.

 I also sometimes like using this bridge as a background element, such as in this image: